 Re-posted from Cleveland Center for Eating Disorders (CCED) blog archives.
 CCED and The Emily Program partnered in 2014.
 Contributions by Sarah Emerman.

 Keeping secrets is not a failure, a betrayal, or an attempt by a patient to trick or fool a therapist or loved one.
 Keeping secrets is part of the illness.
-In treatment we need to work on revealing secrets, on becoming more honest and finding ways to speak truths, even though those truths may feel that they expose us.
+In treatment, we need to work on revealing secrets, becoming more honest, and finding ways to speak truths, even though those truths may feel that they expose us.
 They may expose how ill we really are, the sadness we carry, the obsessions of our minds, our fears that we will never recover, or past events that we wish were not true.
-The pain of holding secrets is too great and holding them only make us sicker and less likely to receive the help we need.
+The pain of holding secrets is too great and holding them only makes us sicker and less likely to receive the help we need.
 Like radical acceptance, treatment requires radical honesty for patients, therapists, and loved ones.
 Speaking our truths and being honest both in treatment and with oneself is truly a key to recovery.

 Mark Warren, MD